ec1oud/evproduction.org/wiki/Baset_trailer.md

  - Replacing
 ---

-![baset trailer without
+![Baset trailer without
-batteries](baset_trailer.jpg "baset trailer without batteries")
+batteries](baset_trailer.jpg "Baset trailer without batteries")

 A **baset trailer** is a range extending device for use with [battery electric vehicles](battery_electric_vehicle "wikilink") consisting of a